 Studied in Baku Music Academy, during which she took masterclasses with Prof. M. Aizenshtadt and Prof. Kravchenko, and F. Huseynov (assistants of L. Kogan) in the Moscow Conservatory.

-Violin, Chamber Music, Orchestra Conductor
+Violin, Chamber Music, Orchestra Conductor/Director

 International conductor, violinist, and professor; Honorary Professor of the Indianapolis University ‘Athens Campus’, Honorary Artist Guest of the Moscow P. I. Tchaikovsky Conservatory, and Honorary Professor of the Kazakh State Music Academy.